uapi-group/specifications/specs/discoverable_partitions_specification.md

 ### Doesn't this break multi-boot scenarios?

 No, it doesn't.
+The specification gives two solutions for installers that wish to support multi-boot.

+First, there is the option of claiming ownership over the partition with its label, which permits multi-boot between different distributions without relying on any other kind of configuration.
+This option is suitable for cases where `/etc/fstab` may be wiped at will by the user, such as immutable distributions that support factory reset.

-The specification says that installers may not stop creating `/etc/fstab` or stop including `root=` on the kernel command line, unless the used partitions are the first ones of their type on the disk.
+Second, the specification requires that installers continue creating `/etc/fstab` and including `root=` on the kernel command line, unless they can rely on the ownership behavior or their partitions are just the first on disk.
 Additionally, `/etc/fstab` and `root=` both override automatic discovery.
-Multi-boot is hence well supported, since it doesn't change anything for anything but the first installation.
+Multi-boot is hence well supported - OSs can continue using `/etc/fstab` and `root=` like they always have done.

-That all said, it's not expected that generic installers generally stop setting `root=` and creating `/etc/fstab` anyway.
-The option to drop these configuration bits is primarily something for appliance-like devices.
-However, generic installers should *still* set the right GPT partition types for the partitions they create so that container managers, partition tools and administrators can benefit.
-Phrased differently, this specification introduces A) the *recommendation* to use the newly defined partition types to tag things properly and B) the *option* to then drop `root=` and `/etc/fstab`.
-While we advertise A) to *all* installers, we only propose B) for simpler, appliance-like installations.
+The authors of this specification don't expect that generic installers will stop setting `root=` and creating `/etc/fstab`.
+The option to drop these bits of configuration is there primarily to enable image-based OSs, or appliance-like applications.
+However, generic installers should *still* set the right GPT partition types for the partitions they create for the benefit of container managers, partition tools, and administrators.

+Phrased differently, this specification introduces A) the *recommendation* to use the newly defined partition types, and to tag things properly, so that the partition table is self-describing and B) the *option* to then drop `root=` and `/etc/fstab`.
+While we advertise A) to *all* installers, we only propose B) for more specialized cases.

 ### What partitioning tools will create a DPS-compliant partition table?